-Hospice services may be made available, and a client may be prescribed medication for pain management, rather than treatment of whatever conditions they may be diagnosed with.
-This can result in a more positive experience for the client and the people around them.
+Hospice services may be made available, and a patient may be prescribed medication for pain management, rather than treatment of whatever conditions they may be diagnosed with.
+This can result in a more positive experience for the patient and the people around them.

 They will be able to approach their final days with less pain in their own setting, instead of in a hospital.

 Officials who study quality of life use it as a starting place to measure different positive and negative aspects of people’s lives, and society in general.

 The U.S. Office of Disease Prevention and Health Promotion, part of Health and Human Services, examines the areas of physical, mental emotional and social functioning.
 All of these can lead up to general positive emotions and life satisfaction.

 People whose job it is to evaluate quality of life in different demographic and social groups may look at the impact that various health conditions can have on them.
 For instance, chronic illness, medical treatments, and various disabilities all can impact quality of life.

 Patients asked to participate in this data gathering may be asked to share all sorts of details about their current physical, mental and emotional health.
 They also may be asked about their social activities as well.

 Certainly a senior may have different quality of life concerns than someone younger.
 They may have higher levels of pain and fatigue.
 They may have more worries about their immediate future and possibly may feel a strong loss if more people around them have died recently.

 At the same time, they may have some other positive feelings.
 They could be retired from work and have less stress.
 They could be able to spend more time with their children or grandchildren.